hartnetl/the-hopefuls/README.md

 ## Introduction

 Welcome to our spookathon interactive, animated halloween book.
 The book where **you** get to choose where the story takes you.
-Choose from an adult or children's story, each page you will be presented with options, which path will you follow or will you be *scared* and want to return to the start.
+Choose from an adult or children's story.
+The adults will take you on a trip around a spooky island, or the children's will spook your mind with a spooky doll, each page you will be presented with options, which path will you follow or will you be *scared* and want to return to the start.

 ## Features
 ### Existing Features